 From the ‘Early Years Foundation Stage’ Website (Key carer)

 All our staff have extensive, ongoing training and all training needs are assessed regularly.
 We employ our own Early Years Specialist to ensure all the planning, observations and assessments are of the highest quality.
-We have monthly staff meeting and in-house training.
+We have monthly staff meetings and in-house training.
 Staff have regular supervisions and staff development meetings.
 We are supported by the Hackney Learning Trust who provide support, Early Years training courses and seminars, as well as long term development initiatives such as, ‘Eat Better, Start Better’ and the 27 Month Integrated Reviews.

 All our staff are DBS checked (Disclosure Barring Service), to ensure they are suitable.
 All the staff are trained in safeguarding children.
 The majority of staff have paediatric first aid training and some are trained in dealing with allergies and anaphylaxis.